Vishvaksena: Mantra and mudra

-The mudra for Vishvaksena mantra, which will enable a person to be free of all human bondage, is the following form.
-Three fingers of the left hand including the little finger are folded into the left palm itself, the index finger is held backwards away from the thumb.
-On the right hand three fingers, as in the case of the left hand, are folded into the palm.
-Then the hand is placed on the side of the nostril.
-The index finger is then doubled and placed on top of the thumb.
-The right hand is then raised up to show the mudra of throwing a disc.
-With this mudra, it is stated that a person can achieve freedom from the human bondage.
+The mudra associated with the Vishvaksena mantra, believed to grant liberation from human bondage, is formed as follows: Three fingers of the left hand, including the little finger, are folded into the palm, while the index finger is extended backward away from the thumb.
+On the right hand, three fingers are folded into the palm, as with the left hand, and the hand is placed beside the nostril.
+The index finger is then bent and placed atop of the thumb.
+Finally, teh right hand is raised to display the gestyre of throwing a discuss; executing this mudra completes the rite.

 Temple rituals

-At Tirumala Venkateswara Temple (which follows Vaikhanasa tradition), Vishvaksena is worshipped before any temple ritual.
-The temple for Vishvaksena is located at the northern side of the main temple, in the Mukkoti Pradakshinam ('Pradakshinam' means: clockwise circumambulation).
-Offerings of flowers and garlands (nirmalya) to the central icon of Venkateswara (an aspect of Vishnu) are removed from it and then offered to the Vishvaksena icon.
-The temple festival Brahmotsavam commences with the worship of Vishvaksena and his bronze icon is taken in procession around the temple precincts.
-Vishvaksena is believed to arrange for the festival and ensure that it goes on smoothly.
+At Tirumala Venkateswara Temple (which follows the Vaikhanasa agama tradition), Vishvaksena is worshipped before all rituals.
+His shrine is located on the northern side of the main temple within the Mukkoti Pradakshinam (circumambulatory path).
+Floral offerings (nirmalya) removed from the central murthy (idol) of Venkateshwara or subsequently offered to Vishvakseena.
+The annual Brahmotsavam festival commences with the worship of Vishvaksena, whose processional bronze murthy is carried around the temple precincts.
+In tradition, Vishvaksena is believed to oversee the festival and ensure its smooth conduct.

-The ritual of offering of remnants of puja offerings to the central or festival icon of Vishnu to Vishvaksena, before closing of the temple doors, is embedded in Pancharatra tradition.
-The poet Kuresha remarks that Vishvaksena sustains on the remnants of his master's food, which is a sign of approval of his master.
+The practice of presenting the deity's puja remnants to Vishvaksena before the temple doors close is established in the Pancharatra tradition.
+The poet Kuresha noted that Vishvaksena subsists on the remnants of his master's food, signifying his master's favor.

-The Srirangam temple, dedicated to Ranganatha (an aspect of Vishnu), also celebrates similar festivals where Vishvaksena plays a role in the temple festivals.
-On the first day of the festival, images of Vishvaksena and Hanuman are paraded to the shrine of Ranganayaki, the presiding consort goddess of the temple.
-Soil from a holy bael tree and from the banks of the Kaveri river are brought by priests, as though collected by the deities and seeds are sown in this soil as part of the Ankurarpanam (sprouting the seeds) ritual.
-Then as part of the Nagarasodani, Vishvaksena is paraded again as though inspecting the streets before the commencement of the main procession of the central deity of the temple.
+The Srirangam Ranganathaswamy Temple also accords Vishvaksena a significant role in its celebrations.
+On the first day of the festival, processional murthis of Vishvaksena and Hanuman are paraded to the shrine of Ranganayaki, the presiding goddess.
+Priests collect soil from beneath a sacred bael tree and the banks of the Kaveri river, symbolically gathered by the deities, to sow seeds for the Ankurarpanam (germination) ritual.
+Subsequently, during the Nagarasodani rite, Vishvaksena is carried in procession to inspect the streets before the main festival procession begins.

-The temple festival Brahmotsavam of Varadharaja Perumal Temple, Kanchipuram also begins with worship and procession of the god on the day before the main days of Brahmostavam, which is known as Sena Mudaliar.
+At the Varadharaja Perumal Temple in Kanchipuram, the Brahmotsavam similarly begins on the eve of the main festival with worship and a procession of Vishvaksena, locally referred to as Senai Mudaliar.